-As the Imperial Japanese Navy had initially been trained by the Royal Navy and studied the Royal Navy’s tactics and strategies most carefully, it should have been obvious that the Imperial Japanese Navy, the third most powerful Navy in the world in 1941, with 10 Fleet carriers, would begin practicing with torpedo bombers and carefully evaluate the possibility of them being used against the American Pacific Fleet based in Pearl Harbour.
+As the Imperial Japanese Navy had initially been trained by the Royal Navy and studied the Royal Navy’s tactics and strategies most carefully, it should have been obvious that the Imperial Japanese Navy, the third most powerful Navy in the world in 1941, with 10 Fleet carriers, would begin practicing with torpedo bombers and carefully evaluate the possibility of them being used against the American Pacific Fleet based in Pearl Harbor.
 Japan had the largest and most modern carrier Fleet in the world in 1941.
 By comparison the USA had 7 aircraft carriers (only 3 of which operated in the Pacific) and Britain had 8 aircraft carriers (of which only one operated in the Indian and Pacific Oceans).

 The Danger of Torpedo Attack

-The claim that no one could have anticipated torpedo attacks in the shallow waters of a harbour before 7 December 1941, is false.
+The claim that no one could have anticipated torpedo attacks in the shallow waters of a harbor before 7 December 1941, is false.
 The British had proved that torpedoes could be effective in their attack on the Italian Navy at Taranto, 11 November 1940.
 The Royal Navy used Swordfish Bi-planes to deliver the torpedoes.
 The US Navy had discussed this new threat in a June 1941 Memorandum.
-Torpedo nets were considered to be installed in Pearl Harbour as a precautionary measure.
+Torpedo nets were considered to be installed in Pearl Harbor as a precautionary measure.

 Overruled by Politicians in Washington D.C.